We answer 24/7 — call anytime, even after hours, for your free quote (904) 441-5056

 Ascent Epoxy Jacksonville serves all of Duval County plus the surrounding St. Johns, Clay, and Nassau county communities.
 That includes Jacksonville, Mandarin, San Marco, Atlantic Beach, and Jacksonville Beach in Duval; Ponte Vedra Beach, Nocatee, and St. Augustine in St. Johns; Orange Park and Fleming Island in Clay; and Fernandina Beach and Amelia Island in Nassau.
 We also reach the more rural Baker County on request.

-No. Ascent Epoxy is locally founded and locally owned by Blake right here in Duval County.
-When you call us, you talk to our team directly — not a national call center that routes you to a subcontractor you've never met.
-You'll know your installer's name before they arrive, and you'll have Blake's direct number if anything comes up during or after your project.
+No — we're not a franchise.
+Ascent Epoxy is locally owned by Blake, and the same crew works floors from Mandarin and San Marco out to the Beaches, Ponte Vedra, and Amelia Island.
+When you call, you reach our team rather than a national call center that hands your job to a sub you've never met.
+You'll know your installer's name before they pull into the driveway, and you'll have Blake's direct number if anything comes up during the job or years down the road.